 - Make sure all players know not to reach in front of others in order to get the ball.

-Designate a safe play space in which group can stand in a large circle.
+Designate a safe play space in which the group can stand in a large circle.

 How to Play

 - The object of the game is for players to try to hit the ball between other players’ bridges (formed by their legs) and block balls from coming through their own bridges.
 Players get a letter in the word “bridge” each time the ball goes through their legs.
-Once a player has spelled bridge, the game restarts.
+Once the group has spelled “bridge,” the game restarts.

-- Players may only hit the ball with an open palm.
+- Players may only hit the ball with an open palm (low-five hits).
 No throwing.

 - They may catch the ball if it is head height.
-Then they must place the ball on the ground and hit it back into play.
+If the ball is caught, players must place the ball on the ground and hit it back into play.

 - If a ball goes outside the circle, the player closest to it when it went out may go and get it.

-- If the ball goes between a player’s legs, s/he gets a letter toward the word bridge.
+- If the ball goes between a player’s legs, they get a letter toward the word bridge.
 That player may go get the ball and hit it back in play.

 - Instead of spelling bridge, players can turn around and play backwards once the ball has gone through their legs 1x, 2x, or however many times you decide.